denny/ShinyCMS-ruby/plugins/ShinyForms/README.md

-This is a form handler plugin for [ShinyCMS](https://shinycms.com); it provides a few different endpoints to which you can POST a suitably constructed HTML form, and they will do Something Useful [tm] with it - e.g. email the form data to whatever address you have configured, allowing you to quickly and easily add a new contact form or an order enquiry form to your ShinyCMS-powered site).
+This is a form handler plugin for [ShinyCMS](https://shinycms.com); it provides a few different endpoints to which you can POST a suitably constructed HTML form, and they will do Something Useful [tm] with it.
+The simplest example emails the form data to the site owner - this allows you to quickly and easily add a new contact form or an order enquiry form to your ShinyCMS-powered site.

 Form handlers are created, configured, and controlled via the ShinyCMS admin area;
 look for 'Form Handlers' in your admin menu after enabling this plugin.